pexels-mali-maeder

-This weekend the Shanghai Daily reported news that BPA, otherwise known as Bis-phenol A, is now banned from in anything that children could either drink out of, or eat from.
-According to a recent article in the Mother Nature Network, last week a European ban on BPA went into effect when the EU joined other countries such as Canada and the United Arab Emirates in banning BPA from children’s products.
+This weekend, the Shanghai Daily reported that BPA, also known as Bis-phenol A, is now subject to a ban in anything that children could drink out of or eat from.
+According to a recent article in the Mother Nature Network, the EU joined other countries such as Canada and the United Arab Emirates in implementing a ban on BPA in children’s products, which went into effect last week.

 What Is BPA?

-BPA, Bis-phenol A is an organic molecule that is used in manufacturing polycarbonate plastics and acts much like the female hormone “Estrogen.”
-BPA has been linked to all types of health risks including abnormal toddler behavior, cancer, diabetes and heart disease.
+BPA, Bis-phenol A, is an organic molecule that manufacturers use in the production of polycarbonate plastics and functions similarly to the female hormone “Estrogen.”
+Extensive documentation has linked BPA to numerous health risks, including abnormal toddler behavior, cancer, diabetes, and heart disease.

 Our Kids Are Ingesting BPA!

 BPA is common in manufactured plastic materials, such as baby bottles, sippy cups, canned foods, canned beer, canned soda, plastic silverware and plastic plates for kids.
-In addition, anything that is heated is at most risk of having BPA being released.
+In addition, heating anything poses the highest risk of releasing BPA.

 A test done by the CDC found that 92% of Americans had BPA in their bodies.
-Women and children were affected the most.
+Women and children experienced the most significant impact.

 NPR recently reported of studies that showed that “BPA Free” plastic goods had even more Estrogen activity than products known to contain BPA.